 - Give input and feedback during Master Agreement Meetings

 - Participate in English Language Advisory Council (ELAC) meetings

 - Attend Open House Events

 - Attend Senior Night Events

-Audeo Valley Charter School strongly encourages stakeholder participation and engagement in the LCAP process.
+Audeo Valley Charter School strongly encourages educational partner participation and engagement in the LCAP process.
 Please take a few minutes to give us feedback through the appropriate survey.

 To continue to engage our students and parents and provide opportunities for improvement, please complete the following brief survey regarding our Resource Center redesign.
 We welcome your constructive feedback.